Councillor Carol Day

 Carol was previously a Richmond school trustee, and brings that same commitment to City Council.
 She was the founder of VAPOR to reduce environmental jet fuel risks; and CALMR for an acceptable Lingyen Temple expansion.
 As a former director of the Garden City Lands Conservation Society, Carol worked to protect the Garden City Lands and other natural legacies.
 Carol is married with three grown children and is a fulltime Councillor.

-Carol is a Council Liaison to the following: Advisory Committee on the Environment; the Richmond Family and Youth Court Committee; the Richmond Parking Advisory Committee; the Richmond Public Art Advisory Committee; the Richmond Art Gallery Association; the South Arm Community Association; and the Gulf of Georgia Cannery Society.
+Carol is a Council Liaison to the following: Advisory Committee on the Environment; the Richmond Family and Youth Court Committee; the Richmond Nature Park Society; the Richmond Art Gallery Association; the South Arm Community Association; the Gulf of Georgia Cannery Society; and Chair of the Major Events Advisory Group.

 Carol’s objectives including advocating for smart development projects that enhance neighbourhoods, supporting the viability of farming, promoting cultural harmony, creating attainable home ownership options and affordable rental housing options and improving communication between the City and the public.